WHO IS ELIGIBLE

 Copy of Legal Guardianship/Custody document from Courts or Copy of Foster Care documentation from Courts

 Child(ren) adopted or in the process of adoption

-Copy of Legal adoption documentation showing relationship to employee and placement in employee’s home or Adoption Certificate issued through Courts
+Copy of Legal adoption documentation showing relationship to employee and placement in employee and placement in employee's home or Adoption Certificate issued through Courts

 Grandchild(ren) OR other children not related

 Copy of Official State Birth certificate of child(ren) AND Copy of Guardianship/Adoption/Custody/Foster care document from Courts

 Section 817.234, Florida Statutes clearly states that any person who knowingly and with the intent to injure, defraud or deceive any insurer, files a statement of claim or an application containing any false, incomplete or misleading information is guilty of a felony of the third degree.
 Recognition of any such person committing such fraud will be subject to appropriate action by Broward County and/or the insurance carrier.

 OVER AGE DEPENDENT (CHILD AGE 26 BUT LESS THAN 30 ON 01/01/2014) DOCUMENTATION OF STUDENT STATUS OR FINANCIAL SUPPORT

 Employees will be required to sign an Over Age Dependent Affidavit and provide supporting documentation indicating whether the dependent is a student or financially dependent upon the employee.

 ||Over Age Dependent is Financially Dependent|